DigiBP/DigiBP-RHEIN/README.md

 #### Tool analysis

 To automate the interview process and improve the interview experience, different tools with specific characteristics and use cases are under analysis.
-Since the decision was not yet taken, they were not yet included into the process model.
+Since the tool selection was not yet done, it was not yet included into the process model.

 | Tool  | Use case |